North East Valley

-North East Valley (sometimes spelt Northeast Valley, and often abbreviated to NEV) is a suburb of the New Zealand city of Dunedin.
+North East Valley (sometimes spelled Northeast Valley, and often abbreviated to NEV) is a suburb of the New Zealand city of Dunedin.

 Geography

 North East Valley sits in the valley of the Lindsay Creek, a tributary of the Water of Leith and on the flanking slopes of Pine Hill and Signal Hill, 3 km to the northeast of the city centre.

 North East Valley is a residential suburb, and is home to a mix of older residents and students from the city's tertiary institutions (the University of Otago and Otago Polytechnic, which lie 1 km to the south, beyond the Dunedin Botanic Gardens.
-The suburb mainly consists of one long street, North Road, and numerous perpendicular side roads which branch off of it, many of which - especially on the eastern (Signal Hill) side - are notoriously steep.
+The suburb mainly consists of one long street, North Road, and numerous perpendicular side roads which branch off of it, many of which – especially on the eastern (Signal Hill) side – are notoriously steep.
 One of these, Baldwin Street, is reputedly the world's steepest street.
-Other than North Road, the suburb's main roads include Blacks Road and Norwood Street.
+Other than North Road, the suburb's main roads include Blacks Road (which links with the hillside suburb of Opoho) and Norwood Street.

 North East Valley was a separate borough until 1910, when it was amalgamated with the city of Dunedin.